code-for-charlottesville/Virginia-Schools-Model-Policy-Sentiment-Analysis-2023/Readme.md

 # Virginia Schools Model Policy Sentiment Analysis (2023)

-This repository functions as a shared resource for our ongoing effort to classify ~72,000 public comments.
+This repository functions as a shared resource for our ongoing effort to classify ~72,000 public comments on a public town hall forum run by the state of Virginia.
 The comments were made in reference to a "model policy" proposed by the Younkin administration, which applies to all Virginia Public Schools.

 ## Links